Artist’s Statement / About Me

 Point of View: 1st Person

-- In his oeuvre, Mr. Zucman explores the intersection of bull and shit.
+- In his oeuvre, Mr. Zucman explores the intersection of art and identity.

 Object: 2nd Person